 The summary should be about 300-500 words in length.
 The source must be cited and referenced in accordance with the Publication Manual of the American Psychological Association.
 The review will be graded on a pass - fail basis (2% or 0%).
-By Sunday, November 17, submit the following to the course instructor:
+At least 14 days before the end of classes each term, submit the following to the course instructor:

-• the article summary
+- the article summary

 - a copy of the article

 - a cover page that specifies your name, student number, email address, and word count of the summary.

 - the course title and number